 The bank has also computed the incurred Credit Valuation Adjustment (CVA) loss as per Basel III master circular and the same has been considered for reduction in derivative exposure computation.
-The provision amount outstanding as on September 30, 2022 is INR 39.10 crores and as on March 31, 2022 is INR 10.50 crores.
+The amount provided as on Sep 30 2016 is INR 24.40 crores.

-The derivative exposure outstanding is given below:
+The derivative exposure outstanding as of Sep 30, 2016 is given below: